barefootnetworks/SAI/doc/SAI_Generic_Extensions.md

 2. SAI_OBJECT_TYPE_GENERIC_PROGRAMMABLE - New SAI object type

 ## sai_json_t ##
 sai_json_t defines a generic data type using JSON as the data format with a predefined grammar allowed to be used within.
 This grammar allows validators like SAI metadata to verify data and corresponding types accurately.
 The user of this data type copies a JSON string into this type.
-The exact structure or content of the API is opaque and is considered a known contract between the application and SAI implementation.
+The exact structure or content of the API is opaque and is considered an agreed contract between the application and SAI implementation.

 ```c
 /**